mjtiempo/qylock-oma/README.md

   cards carry a small ▶ video badge) loop on the Omarchy wallpaper, muted and cropped to fill.
 - **GIF/APNG** files set with `omarchy theme bg set <file>` also animate.

-Rendering lives in the **live-background renderer** plugin (`mark.live-background`, a local Omarchy plugin that replaces the static `omarchy.background` renderer).
-When it is installed and enabled (`omarchy.background` disabled in `shell.json`), video themes play on the wallpaper; without it they are still applied, just not animated.

-Animated backgrounds are **always enabled** — video themes apply like any image theme (there is no toggle; an `"animatedBg"` entry in an older `shell.json`/`config.json` is ignored).
-What actually *plays* them is the live-background renderer:

-- **Renderer installed** — the video loops muted, cropped to fill on the wallpaper.
-The Background tab confirms the state (or notes the renderer is missing).
-- **No renderer** — the theme is still applied (state link + artwork are set), but the static renderer cannot display video, so the desktop stays static.
-Install/enable `mark.live-background` to make video themes play.

 ### Built-in Omarchy wallpapers